-As at September 30, 2021, we have disbursed loans to customers in over 900 cities in India through our "Dhani" mobile application, enabling us to operate on a pan-India basis.
-Our Company has made significant investments in technology which enables faster application-based disbursals, thus reducing the operating costs.
+As at September 30, 2021, our Company has 133 branches and has disbursed loans to customers in over 900 cities in India through the Dhani App, enabling us to operate on a pan-India basis.
+Further, our Company has over 14,000 employees as at September 30, 2021.

-We are now a subscription-based technology company, operating in the transaction finance that is targeted toward a large and underserved population in India, offering them convenient daily transaction capabilities, all at attractive economics for us, with credit limits determined by a dynamic algorithm, based on their credit history on the digital platform.
+We are a subscription-based technology company, operating in the transaction finance that is targeted toward a large and underserved population in India, offering them convenient daily transaction capabilities, with credit limits determined by an algorithm, based on their credit history on the digital platform.
 Our technology platform simply provides subscribers with access to credit, allowing them to carry out financial and payment transactions through the Rupay interface.
-We believe with more value in the hands of our customers through offers ensures customer stickiness and longevity.

-The Company is highly capitalized and will continue operating with a focus to increase its customer franchise and at the same time operate at conservative gearing levels.
+We believe, the Company is adequately capitalized and will continue operating with a focus to increase its customer franchise and at the same time operate at conservative gearing levels.

-We have obtained a long-term credit rating of "IVR AA / Stable Outlook" from Infomerics for our bank facilities.
+We have obtained a long-term credit rating of "IVR AA: Stable Outlook" from Infomerics for our bank facilities.
 These ratings signify a high degree of safety, regarding timely servicing of financial obligations and low credit risk.
 We have also received a rating of BWR AA/Stable from Brickwork Ratings for long term debt instruments/bank facilities & BWR A1+ for short term/ commercial papers.
-We have a long-term credit rating of "CARE A (CWD)" (under credit watch with developing implications) long-term debt instruments and bank facilities from CARE.
+We have a long-term credit rating of "CARE A (CWD)" (under credit watch with developing implications) long-term debt instruments and bank facilities from CARE Ratings.

-We used to focus on providing unsecured and secured, personal and business loans.
 On a standalone basis, the loan book was ₹ 106,330.06 million as at March 31, 2019 and ₹ 41,603.77 million as at March 31, 2021.
 As on September 30, 2021 our loan book on a standalone basis amounted to ₹ 34,555.07 million.